 The following information corresponds to the Special Event Application form and is intended as a guideline to assist you in having your event application considered.

 The application process begins with you submitting to the District of Oak Bay a completed Special Event Application form.
 Please keep in mind that acceptance of your application should in no way be construed as final approval or confirmation of your request.
 The completed application must be signed and submitted by fax, mail or in person.
-The person signing the application form is responsible for ensuring that all conditions in the agreement are met.
+The person signing the application form is responsible for insuring that all conditions in the agreement are met.

-A proposed event should not be advertised before obtaining approval from the District, keeping in mind the review process timeline, the complexity of the application, and any required input from other municipal departments.
+A proposed event, including returning applications should not be advertised before obtaining approval from the District, keeping in mind the review process timeline, the complexity of the application, and any required input from other municipal departments.

 |Block Party||6 weeks – Prior to required approval date||Sketch/map of requested closure to be submitted at time of application|

 Once the application has been received copies are distributed and reviewed by all affected municipal departments.
-Once received back from these departments, and all application requirements are met, the applicant will be informed of any cost estimates, and advised of a date the request is anticipated to be considered by Oak Bay Municipal Council.
-Once approved by Council the necessary public property occupancy agreement will be prepared for signature and must be returned with the required indemnity insurance in order for the event to proceed, if applicable for event type.
+Once received back from these departments, and all application requirements are met, the applicant will be informed of any cost estimates that will be associated with the event.
+The necessary public property occupancy agreement will be prepared for signature and must be returned with the required indemnity insurance in order for the event to proceed, if applicable for event type.

 If, as part of your application, you are required to contact other municipal departments you will be notified as soon as possible.

 The application must include:

 - overview description of the event, including whether the event is or is not for-profit,

 - contact information of on-site designated event liaison;

 - event details such as location, date, time, schedules; and